Understanding Your Customers and Sizing Your Market Opportunity can be the Difference Between Success and Failure as a Startup

 What is the Importance of Market Research for Startups?

 There are two key reasons to do market research for your business.
-We just talked about getting an idea of the potential market size and growth.
+We just talked about getting an idea of the potential market size and growth and using a market research panel could help with this,.
 But there is even a more important reason to do market research: Will real customers buy my stuff at a price and in volumes that will allow me to make a profit?

 Let’s say you have an amazing idea, that you feel will really solve a customer’s problem.
 It is a really big and important problem.
 You solve the problem in a unique way that is incredibly valuable to your target customer.
 How do you know that?
 Maybe you’re an expert on a particular technology, and you’ve experienced the problem and associated frustrations yourself.
 Even if that is the case, it is important that you do market research to validate that the problem is really important.
+If you think that you have solved a hole in the market then you should get a group of people to try it in a research sample.
+It’s important to understand How Marketing Research Samples Add Value to your marketing efforts and your product in general.
 You need to validate that you offer a unique value proposition to customers, and can maintain a sustained competitive advantage.
 You need to validate that your business model makes sense.
 And by sense, I mean the business model makes money, and it continues to make a lot of money, over a sustained period of time.

 What is Market Research for Startups?